henryhawke/taxify/webapp/articles/news/en/2023/09/19/mint-solana-cnft-with-skeet.md

 ---
-id: mint-solana-cnft-with-taxify
+id: mint-solana-cnft-with-taxfy
-title: Taxify Now Supports Solana Compressed NFTs (cNFTs).
+title: Taxfy Now Supports Solana Compressed NFTs (cNFTs).
 Enabling Billion-Scale NFT Collections at Low Cost.
 category: Press Release
 thumbnail: /news/2023/09/19/ToTheBillionScaleMintCNFT.png
 ---

 ELSOUL LABO B.V.
-(Headquarters: Amsterdam, Netherlands) is pleased to announce that its open-source serverless app development tool, Taxify, now supports the new Web3 and blockchain technology, Solana Compressed NFT (cNFT).
+(Headquarters: Amsterdam, Netherlands) is pleased to announce that its open-source serverless app development tool, Taxfy, now supports the new Web3 and blockchain technology, Solana Compressed NFT (cNFT).

 While NFT technology has garnered attention as a digital asset, the blockchain fees for large-scale NFT collections can be prohibitively high.
 This made it impractical to issue individual game items or global user profiles as NFTs.